 Scientists have contributed this blood pressure lowering effect of olive oil to its high oleic acid content, and corn oil is quite low in oleic acid.
 This might also explain why people who took olive oil had a reduction in heart rate as well.

 Which is Better for Cooking?

 So should you use olive or corn oil for cooking?
-Hands down, olive oil can withstand higher heat temperatures than corn oil, and preferable when it comes to sautéing foods and high-heat cooking.
+Hands down olive oil can withstand higher heat temperatures than corn oil, and is preferable when it comes to sautéing foods and high-heat cooking.

 As illustrated in the table below, olive oil contains primarily monounsaturated fatty acids, commonly abbreviated as MUFAs, while corn oil contains a large fraction of polyunsaturated fatty acids, or PUFAs.
 PUFAs are less heat-stable, and MUFAs typically are more stable when exposed to higher temperatures.

 Assessing Other Health Benefits

 Corn oil does contain a bit more vitamin E than than olive oil, in addition to the extra phytosterols.

 Overall, both corn oil and olive oil have demonstrated some major health benefits.
 The best solution might be to follow a reduced-saturated-fat diet like the one used in the corn oil vs olive oil study, and to consume 2 tablespoons of each of these flavorful plant oils as part of a balanced healthy fat intake.

 Olive Oil vs. Corn Oil Conclusion: It's a Tie!